Novecento Boutique Hotel – Tranquil, homey retreat in the heart of San Marco.

 - Area: Situated down a quiet, narrow street in the heart of San Marco, the oldest part of Venice, near the Campo San Maurizio and around the corner from the busy pedestrian thoroughfare that connects the Piazza San Marco with the Accademia Bridge.
 It’s a 4-minute walk (0.2 mile) from the Teatro La Fenice (Venice’s opera house) and a 9-minute walk (0.5 mile) from the Piazza San Marco, surrounded by Venice’s iconic landmarks: the Doge’s Palace, the Basilica di San Marco, and Museo Correr.
 There are numerous specialty shops and several restaurants dotted around San Marco’s squares and streets within a 5-minute walk of the hotel.

 - How to Get There: From Venice’s main Marco Polo Airport, take the orange Line A of the Alilaguna Airport Shuttle directly to the Giglio vaporetto stop (€15, around 1 hour).
 From here, it’s a 4-minute walk (0.2 mile) to the hotel.
 If coming from the Santa Lucia train station (Ferrovia stop), take vaporetto #1 directly to the Giglio vaporetto stop (around 35 minutes).
-If coming from Treviso airport, take a direct bus to Piazzale Roma (23 miles, 45 minutes), and then vaporetto #1 to Giglio (35 minutes).
+If coming from Treviso airport, take a direct bus to Piazzale Roma (23 miles), and then vaporetto #1 to Giglio (35 minutes).
 If traveling light, take the express vaporetto #2 from either Ferrovia or Piazzale Roma and cross the Accademia Bridge, from where it’s a 5-minute walk (0.2 mile) to the hotel.

 - Handy to: Teatro La Fenice, Basilica di San Marco, Doge’s Palace.

 Novecento Boutique Hotel – The Basics